eth-cscs/py2spack/README.md

 ## Testing

-After installing the package, the tests can be run from the project root directory as follows:
+After installing the package with the `tests` option, the tests can be run from the project root directory as follows:

 ```bash
 python -m pytest